SkyblockClient/SkyblockClient-REPO/files/guides/dungeonsguide.md

 https://discord.gg/dg

 # Dungeons Guide - How do I use it?
-Dugeons Guide is the most advanced dungeons mod, developed by syeyoung.
-This mod includes a secret waypoint and also puzzle solvers.
+Dugeons Guide is a very advanced dungeon utility mod, featuring pathfinding to secrets and solvers for dungeon puzzles, along with other QOL features!
 The command to open the config menu is
 > /dg